judewerth/utah_organoids/docs/TROUBLESHOOTING.md

 ## Debugging

-Debugging `populate` function: If you encounter issues with the `populate` function in your DataJoint pipeline, refer to the [RUN Debugging Guide](../notebooks/RUN_debugging_guide.ipynb) notebook.
+Debugging `populate` function: If you encounter issues with the `populate` function in your DataJoint pipeline, refer to the [RUN_debug notebooks](../notebooks/RUN_debug_spike_sorting.ipynb).
 This resource provides useful insights for troubleshooting and resolving common problems during data population.

 ## Local Installation Troubleshooting